damianhakert/damianhakert.github.io/source/posts/2016-09-22-gitlab-8-12-released.html.md

 being changed, and various columns being removed from some tables.
 The whole migration process could take up to 30 minutes for large instances.
 Smaller instances should expect a downtime of about 10-15 minutes.

-### (EE Only) Elasticsearch reindexing
+### (EE Only) Elasticsearch re-indexing

 We changed the structure of Elasticsearch index for repositories, making use of Parent Child relationships.
 This requires a total rebuild of the ES index.
 Also
-Elasticsearch 2.3.* contains a bug that causes to fail all queries that use highlight feature and Parent Child relationship at once, so we recommend to use the version 2.4 and newer.
+Elasticsearch 2.3.x contains a bug that causes to fail all queries that use highlight feature and Parent Child relationship at once, so we recommend to use the version 2.4 and newer.
 After upgrading to GitLab 8.12, you will need to remove the old index and rebuild new index:

 To remove the old index, call to Elasticsearch: